-An annual facilitated discussion of talent with managers is vital.
-This is a session that calibrates their assessment, makes them aware of the potential for bias, and of management practices that inhibit potential.
-This discussion is critical to improving the quality of the talent pipeline.
+The importance of an annual facilitated discussion of talent with managers in a session that calibrates their assessment, makes them aware of the potential for bias, and of management practices that inhibit potential, is critical to improving the quality of the talent pipeline.

-Should talent identification be confidential?
+Should we keep talent identification confidential?